Incremental Computing

 - Ensure

-data_retention_daysis long enough to avoid source table historical versions expiring - Avoid using non-deterministic functions in Dynamic Table SQL
+data_retention_daysis long enough to prevent source table historical versions from expiring. - Avoid using non-deterministic functions in Dynamic Table SQL.

-- Before modifying SQL definitions, evaluate whether the change is truly needed
+- Before modifying SQL definitions, evaluate whether the change is necessary.

 Q: Can incremental computing guarantee Exactly-Once semantics?

 Yes.
-Based on MVCC version management, each refresh is based on a determined source table version checkpoint.
-After fault recovery, recomputation can start from the last checkpoint, ensuring results are consistent with full computation.
+Based on MVCC version management, each refresh uses a specific source table version checkpoint.
+After fault recovery, recomputation can start from the last checkpoint, keeping results consistent with full computation.

 Related Documentation